MindscapeHQ/raygun4js/README.md

 ## Release History

+- 1.12.0 - Added new onBeforeSend() callback function
-- 1.12.0 - withTags() can now take a callback function
+         - withTags() can now take a callback function
          - Custom data is now filtered by filterSensitiveData (recursively) too
          - Guard against 'settings' in ajax errors being undefined, leading to failed sends
          - Add support for unique stack trace format in iOS 7 UIWebView for anonymous functions